-To load the tag on to the applicator, fit the tag loosely onto the stainless steel tip and secure it there with a small rubber band provided with the tags (see above picture).
+To load the tag on to the applicator, fit the tag loosely onto the stainless-steel tip and secure it there with a small rubber band provided with the tags (see Diagram 2).
 When using a hand applicator, the tag can also be held in place without the rubber band between the thumb and hand to prevent it from dropping overboard.
 This tag is intended to anchor in the muscle only without necessarily locating it between the pterygiophores.

 The tag should be inserted so that the streamer slants towards the tail of the fish.
 A rubber stopper may need to be fitted to the pole so as to stop the steel head applicator from inserting too deep into the flesh when inserting (harpooning) the tag with force.
 The correct tagging depth is approximately 50-70mm.
-Also see diagrams on page 8 and 15.
+Refer to Diagram 3 on page 8 and Diagram 14 on page 18, or watch the instructional videos for more information.

 Please note that use of our old C-tags and B-tags has been discontinued.
-We suggest that anglers who still have C/B tags in their possession use these up before switching to the other specified tags, which may be obtained from the Tagging Officer.
+We suggest that anglers who still have C-/B-tags in their possession use these up before switching to the other specified tags, which may be obtained from the Tagging Officer.
 However, you may also bring these older tags in to be exchanged for the newer tags if you wish.

 It is important that all equipment should be washed in fresh water after use and preferably sterilized using methylated spirits or alcohol.
+A straw cleaner can also be used to clean the inside of the applicator needle.
 This will ensure that the next fish that is tagged will not get any infections from decaying/old flesh that was not cleaned off the applicator from the previous tagging event.
-Alcohol swabs are provided in your tagging kit to regularly clean the applicator.
+Alcohol swabs and an applicator cleaning brush are provided in your tagging kit to regularly clean the applicator.
 A clean airtight container should be used where possible to house the tags when not in use.

-If at some stage you wish to add to your kit by obtaining any of the other tag and applicator types, simply contact the Tagging Officer at ORI (031 328 8159 / oritag@ori.org.za).
-We do not usually charge for extra tags, but an additional tag applicator costs R150.
+If at some stage you wish to add to your kit by obtaining any of the other tag and applicator types, simply contact the Tagging Officer at ORI (079 529 0711/ oritag@ori.org.za).
+We do not usually charge for extra tags, but an additional tag applicator costs R150.00.